w3c/wai-curricula/content/content-author/multimedia.md

 * Describe characteristics of quality transcripts for video and audio content.
 For example, identifying the speaker and providing all the relevant information needed to understand the content.
 * Define descriptive transcripts as those that include text descriptions of the visual information that is needed to understand the content.
 Explain that these descriptions are often based on existing captions and description of visual information.
 * Give students a piece of audio and video content and ask them to reflect on what type of information they would include in basic and descriptive transcripts.
 * Discuss approaches for making transcripts easy to find on the page.
-This may include adding the transcript in an expandable section or adding a link to a separate page that contains the transcript.
+This may include adding the transcript in an expandable section and adding a link to a separate page that contains the transcript.
 Emphasize that making transcripts easy to find on the page requires collaboration between different team members, including designers, developers, and content authors.

 #### Ideas to Assess Knowledge for Topic